 This harms everyone in the marketing industry and left unchecked will make life a lot harder for all of us.

-The age-old tactic of trying to get your ads in front of as many people as possible is not only now largely redundant it seems, but also, in fact, detrimental to your marketing efforts and those of others.
+The age-old tactic of trying to get your ads in front of as many people as possible is now largely redundant.
+In fact, it is detrimental to your marketing efforts and those of others.

 The solution, as I mentioned, is smarter marketing.
-44% of consumers said they enjoyed ads that were directly relevant to them with 45% admitting that ads that are tailored to them are at least more interesting than those that aren’t.
+44% of consumers stated that they enjoyed ads that were directly relevant to them with 45% admitting that ads that are tailored to them are at least more interesting than those that aren’t.

-This suggests that by limiting the remit of your marketing efforts and simply targeting those to whom it might actually be relevant, you stand to see better results, at the very least a better ROI.
+This suggests that by limiting the remit of your marketing efforts and simply targeting those to whom it might be relevant, you stand to see better results and a better ROI.

-The research conducted by Kantar also suggests that 41% of British consumers claim they are more likely to believe advertising when it’s featured by trusted brands, and 48% suggested they would be more inclined to notice adverts hosted on platforms they actually enjoy using.
+The research suggests that 41% of British consumers claim they are more likely to believe advertising when featured by trusted brands.
+48% suggested they would be more inclined to notice adverts hosted on platforms they actually enjoy using.

 Collectively this tells us that the solution is relevant, context-considered advertising content.
-Thankfully this is becoming easier to achieve with the growing use of web analytics and the ability to target social media advertisements.
+Thankfully this becomes easier to achieve with the growing use of web analytics and the ability to target social media advertisements.

-The flipside of this though is that over-targeting can put consumers off.
-Taking this too far and essentially attempting to follow your target market around the web and bombard them at every turn reduces trust in brands and encourages apathy.
+On the other hand, over-targeting ads can put consumers off.
+Taking this too far and essentially attempting to follow your target market around the web and bombard them reduces trust in brands and encourages apathy.

-It’s more important than ever in light of this to get the balance right if the world of marketing and advertising is to ever regain the trust of consumers.
+In short, it’s more important than ever to get the balance right.
+If the world of marketing and advertising is to ever regain the trust of consumers.